etan18/Obsidian-Notes/Machine Structures/scheduling.md

 >[!definition] Pre-emption
 >In the context of the OS, preemption is the ability of the OS to pause or stop a currently scheduled task.
 This is how we implement **context switching** to schedule higher-priority tasks.
 ### first come first serve
-First come first serve (FCFS) scheduling simply schedules tasks in the order they arrive in the queue.
+First come first serve (FCFS) scheduling simply schedules tasks in the order they arrive in the [[queue]].
 - Cheap to implement, and good for maximizing throughput because it minimizes the overhead of context switching
 - **Convoy effect**: short tasks will get stuck with long wait times behind long tasks, which makes the average completion time vary a lot.